Doctor of Philosophy in Nursing (PhD)

 - serve the Commonwealth, the nation and the world by addressing major nursing and health care issues in a scholarly manner

-While applicants for the PhD most often possess an MSN, nurses with other graduate degrees (MPH, MBA, MS in Health Administration, etc.) are also encouraged to apply.
+All applicants for the PhD possess a BSN.
+Many also possess an MSN and nurses with other graduate degrees (MPH, MBA, MS in Health Administration, etc.) are also encouraged to apply.

 UVA's PhD in nursing program is focused on research, and the curriculum includes courses in qualitative, quantitative and historical research.
 Over the course of the program, all PhD students submit a research proposal for peer review, and many submit proposals to the NIHNR's annual service awards competition.

-Because research is such a critical element of the PhD program, we seek to admit students whose own research interests are congruent with those of our faculty.
+Because research is such a critical element of the PhD program, we seek to admit students whose scholarly interests are congruent with those of our faculty.
+A list of faculty eligible to chair PhD student committees is available on the Faculty Directory page.

 To be considered for the PhD program, applicants must: